Molorius/ulp-forth/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-ulp-forth is a Forth interpreter and cross compiler for the ESP32 ULP coprocessor.
+ulp-forth is a Forth interpreter and optimizing cross compiler for the ESP32 ULP coprocessor.
 It has most of the Forth 2020 standard implemented.
 Code is interpreted on the host machine, when that is finished it compiles the `main` word for execution by the